10yard/dkafe/readme.md

 `CONFIRM_EXIT = 1`
 1 to display confirmation screen when attempting to exit.
 0 to exit without question.

+`BASIC_MODE = 0`
+1 for basic mode to switch the frontend gameplay features off.
+This is equivalent to setting FREE_PLAY = 1, UNLOCK_MODE = 0 and disabling all of the DK interface settings.

 `ENABLE_MENU=1`
 1 to enable the game list when P2 Start button is pressed to quickly launch an available game via the menu.